base2solutions/DevOpsHandbook/Expectations.md

-# DevOps Expectation at Base2s
+# DevOps Expectations at Base2s

 ## Purpose
 This document is to help you be successful as a DevOps team member to deliver quality code to the customer and set clear expectations.